House of Prayer Christian Church: Establishment

 The House of Prayer Christian Church (HOPCC) was established in 2004 by Rony Denis, whose work in Christian ministry may date to at least 1989.
 (Note: A 2017 article in the Coastal Courier, a local newspaper based in Hinesville, Georgia, cites a former member of the House of Prayer Christian Church as having been a member of that church and "its affiliates" starting in 1989, but offers no more clarity regarding what is meant by this phrasing.)
-Denis had previously served as a minister at another Christian church, the New Testament Church of Christ, which had church locations nationwide, including in Hinesville, Georgia, and Graham, Washington.
+Denis had previously served as a minister at another Christian church, the New Testament Christian Churches of America, which had church locations nationwide, including in Hinesville, Georgia, and Graham, Washington.
 In 2003, Denis convinced 15 other ministers from New Testament to leave that church and join him in a new organization, which was officially established the following year.
 Denis founded the organization in Baton Rouge, Louisiana, but soon relocated HOPCC's headquarters to Hinesville, (Note: Concerning the location of the organization's principal church and headquarters, multiple sources state that the building is located in the 2500 block of Airport Road in Hinesville.
 However, at least one source states that the building is located in nearby Walthourville, Georgia, while another states that the building is "just outside of Hinesville city limits".
 According to several sources, the organization uses a Hinesville post office box number for the headquarters' mailing address, and its location anywhere in Liberty County would place the headquarters within the Hinesville metropolitan area.) where he had previously ministered with New Testament.
 According to reporting from the Savannah Morning News, HOPCC registered with the Georgia Secretary of State on May 18, 2004, and is officially owned by a "foreign nonprofit group" known as House of Prayer Christian Churches of America, Inc., which is a 501(c)(3) organization.
 Following HOPCC's establishment, several people who had been congregants of Denis's at New Testament followed him to his new organization.
 Regarding the theology of the HOPCC, in 2017 a member named Cesar Vargas stated that the church was Pentecostal, further saying, "We are what the Assemblies of God, Church of God and Methodists were 100 years ago".